autumnleaves123/info-2300-final-project/documents/design-plan.md

     - Yes, maybe or no: Yes
     - Why?
 (Especially consider Abby's Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

-		Yes, this is the powerpoints are shown right on top and center of the page, so it should be logical for Abby to read through and see the list of powerpoint she can download.
-The powerpoints are underlined and blue, which will let users like Abby know that they are clickable.
-The directions also say to click on these links to download ASL powerpoints.
+		Yes, this is the powerpoints are shown right on top and center of the page, so it should be logical for Abby to read through and see the list of powerpoints she can click on.
+The powerpoints are underlined and colored red, which will let users like Abby know that they are clickable.
+The directions also say to click on these links to view the ASL powerpoints.

   - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?